 The term “grounding” means augmenting your AI-generated content by connecting the model your AI uses with information from verified sources.
 Grounding, also known as retrieval-augmented generation (RAG), ensures that your AI-generated content is both accurate and specific to your organization.

 Getting accurate, high-quality input for grounding is important.
 After all, in the age of generative AI, humans aren’t the only ones drafting responses to your customers – AI is doing so, too.
-Whether this AI-generated content shows up as responses from chatbots, or suggested replies to customers that agents see in the console – the content must be clear and it must be true.
+Whether this AI-generated content shows up as responses from chatbots, or suggested replies to customers that service reps see in the console – the content must be clear and it must be true.

 You can ensure this by grounding your AI-generated content on your organization’s trusted knowledge base, as well as on your business data – structured and unstructured information – that resides outside or even partially inside of your CRM.
 (Back to top)